CassioML/cassio-website/docs/start_here.md

-    A dialog will be shown (make sure that Python code is the selected option), where you will find the remaining connection parameters: the API Version, the "API Base" (an URL to your resource), and the API Key (shown as masked copyable text box).
+    A dialog will be shown (make sure that Python code is the selected option), where you will find the remaining connection parameters: the API Version, the "Azure Endpoint" (an URL to your resource), and the API Key (shown as masked copyable text box).

     ![Azure OpenAI, View-Code Dialog](images/services/azure-openai-api-key-7.png)